mb-group/MyGPT_public/installation/windows/README.md

 4. **Docker installation**

-	To run MyGPT with CPUs-only, the entire pipeline will run as a single unit from Docker.
-Go to the official Docker installation page for Windows and install the appropriate Docker on your system: https://docs.docker.com/desktop/install/windows-install/
+	To run MyGPT with Windows, the entire pipeline will run as a single unit from Docker.
+Check if you have `docker` installed on your system by running following command.

 	After installation, to verify if Docker is running on your system, run the following code:

 	```
 	docker --help
 	```
-	If you get an error that `docker not found`,   Go to the official Docker installation page for Linux and install the appropriate Docker on your system: https://docs.docker.com/desktop/install/linux-install/
+	If you get an error that `docker not found`, Go to the official Docker installation page for Windows and install the appropriate Docker on your system: https://docs.docker.com/desktop/install/windows-install/

 5. **Ollama installation**